-The Issuer is an ASX-listed company (ASX: SUN) and financial services provider in Australia and New Zealand, and the ultimate parent company of the Suncorp Group, which delivers insurance and banking and wealth products and services to customers in Australia and New Zealand.
+The Issuer is an ASX-listed company (ASX: SUN) and financial services provider in Australia and New Zealand, and the ultimate parent company of the Suncorp Group.
+The Suncorp Group offers insurance and banking products and services to customers in Australia and New Zealand.

-More information about the Suncorp Group can be found at www.suncorpgroup.com.au.
+More information about the Suncorp Group and its businesses can be found at www.suncorpgroup.com.au.